Starting the project

 snapcraft.yaml is mandatory and is basic metadata for the snap.

 name: The name of the snap.

 base: A foundation snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
-For most snaps, this should be
+The template defaults to using

 version: The current version of the snap.
 This is just a human readable string.
 All snap uploads will get an incremental snap revision, which is independent from this version.
 It’s separated so that you can upload multiple times the same snap for the same architecture with the same version.
 See it as a string that indicates to your user the current version, like “stable”, “2.0”, etc.

 summary: A short, one-line summary or tag-line for your snap.

 description: A longer description of the snap.
 It can span over multiple lines if prefixed with the ‘|’ character.